NooksBazaar/google-sheets-to-json/README.md

 # Setup

 - Visit [Google Sheets API Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs)
-- Click `Enable the Google Sheets API` to download `credentials.json`
+- Click `Enable the Google Sheets API` and choose `Desktop app` as your OAuth client.
+Download the credentials file `credentials.json`
 - Copy `credentials.json` into the root of your local copy of this repository
 - Run `yarn start` to start a water that will automatically build into `build`
 - Run `node build` to export data from Google Sheets into local `out` folder